tardate/LittleArduinoProjects/Electronics101/SerialInterface/MAX3232/RS232TTLModule/README.md

 ## Flow Control

-In modern applications, a minimal "3-wire" RS-232 (transmit, receive, ground) connection is used.
-This has no hardware flow control.
+In modern applications, a minimal "3-wire" RS-232 (transmit, receive, ground) connection is often used.

-Hardware flow control is most commonly added with some or all of the following lines: DTR, RTS, CTS.
+This configuration does not use any hardware flow control.

+A "5-wire" configuration adds hardware flow control with RTS and CTS lines.

 ## Null Modem